YP-Learning/LetUs-C/src/Ch8-Functions/D/README.md

 [Solution](./c.c)

 d.
 Any year is entered thorugh the keyboard.
 Write a function to determine wether the year is a leap year or not.
 [Solution](./d.c)

+e.
+A positive integer is entered through the keyboard.
+Write a function to obtain the prime factors of this number.
+[Solution](./e.c)

+for example, prime factors of 24 are 2, 2, 2 and 3, wheras prime factors of 35 are 5 and 7.